Strengthening SDG Localisation In Gaza: A Global Partnership

 Inspired by CTG’s commitment to the SDGs, Mahmoud Shehada, our Senior Account Manager in Gaza, motivated for the first ever Committed to Good Summit; one in several steps to strengthen and localise our global impact strategy in Gaza.

 This two-day SDG-focused workshop, which took place at the Al Mashtal Hotel in Gaza from 10-11 September 2018, aimed for practical actions to transform society at a local and global level.

 Through a combination of keynote presentations by renowned experts, round tables and parallel sessions, the workshop opened a discussion among the different organisations and individual experts on solutions for a sustainable development to transform society at local level.
 These included major education and training institutions, major international organisations involved with the SDGs, global and national NGOs and social movements, as well as youth leaders, and higher education teachers.

-As this was the first SDG-related workshop that CTG has held, it’s fantastic that we got such a positive response – the invaluable contributions from the attendees showing how much confidence the people have in the SDGs.
+As this was the first Committed to Good Summit that CTG has held, it’s fantastic that we got such a positive response – the invaluable contributions from the attendees showing how much confidence the people have in the SDGs.